FinFetChannel/RayTracingMazeCppOlcPge/README.md

 ### Setting up a level

 The setup of a level is the process of generating a map of a given size.
 Firstly, a map is generated with blocks in random locations and random features, except on the edges of the map, where there are always full-height prismatic walls.
 After that, a random walker tries to reach the opposite side of the map, in the process some blocks are removed to give way.
 When it reaches the other side, the location is marked as the exit of the level.
+Also, a random texture is generated for every new level.

 <details>
   <summary>Level setup</summary>